-For fifteen years Mariah Wilson has produced television series for channels like PBS (Nature, History Detectives), Netflix, National Geographic (Doomsday Preppers, Lockdown), A&E (Intervention), Investigation Discovery, (Hate In America) Animal Planet, Discovery, History, Weather, Cooking Channel, and MSNBC
+For over fifteen years Mariah Wilson has produced content for outlets like PBS (Nature, History Detectives), Netflix, National Geographic (Doomsday Preppers, Lockdown), Amazon, A&E (Intervention), Investigation Discovery, (Hate In America) Animal Planet, Discovery Channel, History, Weather, Cooking Channel, and MSNBC

 HOUSE TIGER PRODUCTIONS:

 REVEALING HATE (2010) is about the white supremacist movement in America.
 The film played at film festivals across the country and garnered a "Courageous Filmmaking" award at Durango Film Festival.
 It was distributed by Cactus Three Films and Dark Hollow Films, and has aired on PBS and LINK TV.

 VOLUNTEER (2012) is a travel adventure doc about eco-volunteering experiences in Uganda and Fiji.
 It was distributed by Optimum TV and Dark Hollow Films, and has aired on First HDTV.
 Recipient of Honolulu Film Award.

 KAZIRANGA (2016, Humane Society ACE Award/Grant) is about the rhino poaching crisis in northeastern India and EEYA (2017) is about the indigenous Baka tribes of Cameroon and how the ivory trade impacts their lives (World Premiere at the 40th International Wildlife Film Festival, Best International Short Documentary at Melbourne Documentary Film Festival.)
 Eeya was acquired by National Geographic's "Wildlife Watch" web series.